Traditional Track

 The BSN by campus

-The IU Bloomington, IU Fort Wayne, and IU Indianapolis campuses each offer the complete Bachelor of Science in Nursing (BSN) curriculum.
-Although nursing courses are offered on each campus, they may be required in a different sequence or in a different semester as that required by the other two campuses.
+The IU Bloomington, IU Columbus, IU Fort Wayne, and IU Indianapolis campuses each offer the complete Bachelor of Science in Nursing curriculum.
+Although nursing courses are offered on each campus, they may be required in a different sequence or in a different semester than other campuses.

 Course descriptions for all BSN nursing courses are listed below.
 The academic advisors at your campus will work with you to identify available general education courses and electives, as well as to inform you about the sequencing and semesters that nursing courses are scheduled.